FaceTime Like A Pro (eBook)

 5. Enter your Passcode to finish the action.

-So far, we have talked about the troubleshooting methods on the iPhone.
-The problem could be from the Android side as well.
+So far, we have discussed troubleshooting methods for the iPhone.
+The problem could also be on the Android side.

 RCS (Rich Communications Services) is Google’s version of iMessage to counter the growing popularity of the service.
 Google aims to deliver a close-to-iMessage experience with read receipts, typing indicators, group messages, and more.

-If the RCS service is enabled on the Android device, disable it from the Messages Settings.
+If RCS service is enabled on the Android device, disable it in Messages Settings.

 1. Open the Messages app.